ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay.md

 If you do not want the next video to start automatically, then you can turn off autoplay in the top right-hand corner.

-### Tabs: PC | <span color="#CCCCCC">Mobile | TV</span>
+### Tabs: PC | &lt;Hidden&gt;Mobile | TV&lt;/Hidden&gt;

 * Toggle the *Autoplay* option above the **Up next** column.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Autoplay Toggle - Off](../images/autoplay.png)

 This turns off Autoplay.
-Your autoplay setting is not limited to this session, and will remain off until you use the same widget to turn it back on.
+Your autoplay setting is not limited to this session, and autoplay will remain off until you use the same widget to turn it back on.

 **Note:** Autoplay will not continue indefinitely on Wifi.
 Autoplay will time out (videos will cease to automatically start) after 4 hours of inactivity.

 ## Additional Items and Comments

+* The example shows the PC tab; the Mobile and TV tabs will describe the equivalent processes and features for those ifferent device types.
 * There should also be a "Turn On Autoplay" topic.
 * Depending on the scope of configuration available, there may also be one or more configuration options that can be set by the user.
 * If there is a troubleshooting section, it should include:
   * My Video Does Not Start Automatically
   * I want to Stop Videos Starting Automatically
-* It would be good to add a link to this topic: How does Autoplay Select the next Video to play?
+* It would be good to add a link to this topic: How does Autoplay Select the next Video for you?
 * I also recommend creating a "How to" pop-up, telling users to switch this on / off if they would like to use it.
 * Reader: User, Sales representative, Tester and developer (if this content is produced as part of the design for the functionality and only becomes its post creation description after it is developed).